A Gaia House online offering with Sari Markkanen

 Perceiving parenting as a possibility for practicing dharma can be deeply meaningful, and the practice can be very helpful in our parenting.
 Our meditation practice can bring us resources and make it possible to connect with kindness and wisdom with ourselves, with each other and with our children.

 There will be 3 sessions offered daily, some of them aimed towards parents and some of them more suitable for the whole family.
 The sessions for the whole family will offer meditation guidance and approaches suitable and aimed towards practice with children.
 Doing the practices together as a whole family will both support children’s participation as well as make it easier for the practices to take root in family life.
 The hope is that the practices will offer something fun to do together, a playfulness and curious exploration will be the keys.

 The sessions for parents will offer an opportunity to practice meditation and explore dharma related to parenting together with other parents, carers and grandparents.

-All times shown are in British Summer Time (BST)
+All times shown are in Greenwich Mean Time (GMT)

 |09:30-10:00||For adults: Arriving, settling and introduction to the family gathering|